 How much money should you spend on your commuter bike?

-When we talk about prices, we always have in mind the MSRP ( manufacturer’s suggested retail price ), which is the price manufacturer recommends.
-Often MSRP is different from retail prices due to supply/demand and other factors.
+When we talk about prices, we always consider the MSRP ( manufacturer’s suggested retail price ), which is the price manufacturer recommends.
+MSRP often differs from retail prices due to supply/demand and other factors.

-The average amount spent by a commuter on a new bike in all three of these categories is between $500 and $1000.
-Models in this list range from $420 to $5000, with many of them in the $500 to $800 range.
+The average amount a commuter spends on a new bike in all three categories is between $500 and $1000.
+Models in this list range from $420 to $5000, with many in the $500 to $800 range.
 The entry-level fitness/hybrids like Giant Escape 3, Kona Dew, or Marin Presidio 1 are priced between $500 and $600.

-If you can raise your budget to $800 you could get a mid-priced upgraded commuter with some higher quality components on top.
+If you raise your budget to $800, you could get a mid-priced upgraded commuter with higher-quality components.
 This includes hydraulic disc brakes, a better Shimano/SRAM drivetrain, and a high-quality saddle.

 Folding bikes start at around $700 and can go up to $1600 for best-in-class British best-seller Brompton M6L.

 Electric bikes on this list start at around $1100 for the Aventon Pace 350 and go up to $5000 for the premium Benno Boost E 10D Speed.